mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

    can optionally reference one or more `CapacityPoolMixin`s using the `Includes` field to extend the set of capacities it defines explicitly.

+1. The `Mixins` field is of type `ResourceSliceMixin`, which has fields for the three types of mixins available in a ResourceSlice.
+These are `CapacityPool`, `Device`, and `DeviceCapacityConsumption`.

-1. The `CapacityPoolMixins` field defines a list of named `CapacityPoolMixin`s.
+    1. The `CapacityPool` field defines a list of named `CapacityPoolMixin`s.
 These define a set of capacities that can be used to extend the capacities explicitly defined in a `CapacityPool`.
 This allows for reduced duplication if there are many identical physical devices that must be represented as capacity pools.
 CapacityPoolMixins can not be referenced directly by devices.

-1. The `DeviceMixins` field is a list of named `DeviceMixin`s.
+    1. The `Device` field is a list of named `DeviceMixin`s.
 These define attributes and capacities that can be used to extend what is defined explicitly in a `CompositeDevice`.
 Mixins can not be allocated directly, but can only be referenced by composite devices.

+    1. The `DeviceCapacityConsumption` field defines a list of named `DeviceCapacityConsumptionMixin`s.
+These define capacities that can be used to extend the capacity consumption defined explicitly in a `CompositeDevice`.
+The capacity pool is not specified in the `DeviceCapacityConsumptionMixin`, but rather provided when the mixin is referenced from the device.

 1. Introduce a new device type called `CompositeDevice` which has the same fields as a `BasicDevice`, plus two more.
 The first is a field called